Hampton Row Halt railway station: Closure

 The station was open for only a short period, as at the same time trams and motor transport were becoming more commonplace.
 As a street, Hampton Row leads only on to the canal towpath, which limited the station's accessibility.

 The station was closed on 25 April 1917 as an economy measure during the First World War, as was Twerton station, which served the west of the city.
 Neither station reopened when peace came.

 Present day

 The station has been entirely dismantled, leaving a vacant space between the railway lines and the road or canal embankment.
 A section of rail forms a barrier between a turning/parking area at the end of Hampton Row and railway property.
 Numbers 9-14 Hampton Row became derelict after Buchanan's Plan for Bath was released in the 1960s, with a new road intended to pass through the site.
 The houses were compulsorily purchased, but the plan never came to fruition.

+In the recent years, the houses have now been developed and stand as liveable homes.